 by Cesca Janece Waterfield

-In the nineteenth century, abortion Chesapeake Bay oysters were cheap and abundant, ailment and made their way into a variety of recipes, from stews and fritters to poultry stuffing.
+In the nineteenth century, Chesapeake Bay oysters were cheap and abundant, and made their way into a variety of recipes, from stews and fritters to poultry stuffing.
 A good source of protein, oysters are rich in omega-3 fatty acids and low in saturated fat.
 They contain vitamins A, B12, and D. While they aren’t cheap anymore, oysters are ideal for convivial Thanksgiving gatherings.
 A common way to remember harvesting season is to associate it with months containing an “R”; autumn months when oysters are at their plumpest.

 How to Choose and Store Oysters